higham/matrices-correlation-invalid/readme.md

 Requirements
 -------------

-The codes have been developed under MATLAB 2015b.
+The codes have been developed under MATLAB 2015b and 2016a.

 License
 -------